iamvishnusankar/next-sitemap/README.md

 }
 ```

 Above is the minimal configuration to split a large sitemap.
-When the number of URLs in a sitemap is more than 5000, the `next-sitemap` will create sitemap (e.g. sitemap-1.xml, sitemap-2.xml) and index (e.g. sitemap.xml) files.
+When the number of URLs in a sitemap is more than 5000, `next-sitemap` will create sitemap (e.g. sitemap-1.xml, sitemap-2.xml) and index (e.g. sitemap.xml) files.

 ## `next-sitemap.js` Options